-Go behind the scenes with a proposal photographer!
+Go behind the scenes with an engagement photographer!
 Explore the nitty-gritty details that go into documenting one of life’s most memorable moments.
 (Photos of Lara & Mike by: SVETLANA SAUER)

 In the Hawaiian oasis she calls home, Svetlana Sauer photographs families, elopements, and intimate weddings.
 But she reserves a special place in her heart (and lens) for marriage proposals.

 “As a photographer, I’m always trying to capture genuine emotions.
 Photographing a real proposal and freezing that moment in time for a couple is amazing.
 The reactions are so raw and vulnerable, and there’s just so much beauty in that.” – SVETLANA SAUER

 The moment itself lasts mere seconds, but the preparation begins days and weeks in advance.
 From first contact to final photo, Svetlana knows every ingredient necessary to document a couple’s engagement intimately yet unobtrusively.

 Svetlana’s stunning website was crafted by our partners at FloThemes, and her artistic statement is immediately clear.
 Rich tones and muted highlights intermingle with crisp details and soft bokeh – all enhanced by FloThemes’ delicate design.

 Svetlana is 100% herself on social media as well, which helps her attract precisely the clients she wants; the clients who truly crave what she creates.

 “Almost every time I’ve been contacted to shoot a proposal – unless I already personally know the couple – they’ve found me through Instagram!” – SVETLANA SAUER

 PRO TIP: Use Smart Instagram Hashtags!